From Debate Stage, Trump Declines To Denounce White Supremacy

 The exchange came not long after former Vice President Joe Biden recalled the memory of deadly white supremacist violence that broke out in Charlottesville, Va., in August 2017 — a moment Biden has said was pivotal in his decision to challenge Trump for the presidency.

-"Close your eyes, remember what those people looked like coming out of the fields, carrying torches, their veins bulging, just spewing anti-Semitic bile," Biden said.
+"Close your eyes.
+Remember what those people looked like coming out of the fields, carrying torches, their veins bulging, just spewing anti-Semitic bile," Biden said.
 "And the president said there were 'very fine people on both sides.'
 No president has ever said anything like that."

-Biden is referring to Trump's comments responding to the violence, where he indeed said there were "very fine people on both sides" of the clash between white supremacists and counter-protesters.
-Trump later said he was referring to both anti-racist counter-protesters and those in Charlottesville who opposed the removal of Confederate monuments.
+Biden is referring to Trump's comments responding to the violence, where he indeed said there were "very fine people on both sides" of the clash between white supremacists and counterprotesters.
+Trump later said he was referring to both anti-racism counterprotesters and those in Charlottesville who opposed the removal of Confederate monuments.

-Politifact called the statement a situation where "context is needed."
+PolitiFact called the statement a situation where "context is needed."

 Trump has a history of refusing to quickly denounce racism and white nationalism, and then backpedaling.

-During the 2016 campaign, he was forced to issue a clarification on Twitter after initially refusing to condemn former KKK leader David Duke.
+During the 2016 campaign, he was forced to issue a clarification on Twitter after initially refusing to condemn former Ku Klux Klan leader David Duke.

-NPR National Desk Correspondent Leila Fadel contributed to this report.
+NPR National Desk correspondent Leila Fadel contributed to this report.